Esri/pyprt/README_windows.md

 ---------------------

 1. Clone this repository
-2. Download the SDK binary archive from the release page as explained here: [repository](https://github.com/Esri/esri-cityengine-sdk)
-3. Unzip the archives into the cloned repository into a "prt" directory

-Make modifications for the final directory layout to look like this:
+The final directory layout should look like this:
 ```
 /py4prt/
     src/